Situational Awareness, Boundary Enforcement and Response (SABER) Computing Hardware for Surface Ships

 Quick Summary

-The Naval Sea Systems Command (NAVSEA), in collaboration with NAVWAR PEO C4I and Cybersecurity Program Office (PMW 130), is conducting market research through a combined Request for Information (RFI) and Sources Sought notice.
-The purpose is to identify potential sources for a future hardware production contract for the Situational Awareness, Boundary Enforcement and Response (SABER) Mid-Tier Acquisition (MTA) computing hardware for surface ships.
-This RFI covers the production of units after 2027.
-Responses are due March 24, 2026.
+The Department of the Navy, on behalf of NAVSEA 03 and Naval Information Warfare Systems Command (NAVWAR) Program Executive Office (PEO) Command, Control, Communications, Computers and Intelligence (C4I) and Cybersecurity Program Office (PMW 130), has issued a combined Request for Information (RFI) and Sources Sought notice.
+This market research aims to identify potential sources for a future hardware production contract for the Situational Awareness, Boundary Enforcement and Response (SABER) Mid-Tier Acquisition (MTA) computing hardware for surface ships.
+Responses are due June 5, 2026.

 Scope of Work